nvidia-holoscan/meta-tegra-holoscan/README.md

 onboard HDMI or DisplayPort connection on the developer kit, while the dGPU configuration uses one of the DisplayPort connections on the discrete GPU.
-During boot you will see a black screen with only a cursor for a few moments before an X11 terminal appears (no additional GUI will appear).
+During boot you will see a black screen with only a cursor for a few moments before an X11 terminal or GUI appears (depending on your image type).

 > **_Note:_** If the monitor never receives a signal there may be an issue
 > configuring the monitor during the initial boot process.
 If this occurs,